john2x/notes/magic.markdown

 > to other cards to the point of becoming strictly superior.

 Power creep, much more apparent on creatures, is affecting most new cards in Magic.
-When you first encounter a [5/5 Trampler with "Whenever a source deals damage to this creature, that source's controller sacrifices that many permanents. " and with a converted mana cost of 4][obliterator], you can't help but feel that things are not what they used to be.
+When you first encounter a [5/5 Trampler with "Whenever a source deals damage to this creature, that source's controller sacrifices that many permanents. " for 4 mana][obliterator], you can't help but feel that things are not what they used to be.
 Don't worry, you're not alone.
 You'll get used to it.
 Just remember, everything in Magic dies to something else.

 [obliterator]: http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=214386